edgexfoundry-holding/device-bluetooth-c/README.md

 To add a new BLE device to the Device
 Service, insert the layout below into the configuration.toml file.
 Update the Name,
-Profile, Description, Mac to match the device you wish to add.
+Profile, Description, MAC to match the device you wish to add.
 Start the device service and make sure that the device you're wanting to add is in advertising mode, when the Device